MSU-Libraries/sandhill/instance/metadata_configs/README.md

         }
     ]
 ```
-* `value`: Value to compare.
-Can use Jinja2 variables and filters to determine the value.
-The item data from solr is available in a variable `item`, which can be used to compute the value.
+* `value`: This is the value in the current context to be compared to allowed values.
+This string is rendered through jinja before comparison.
 * `allowed`: List of acceptable values, these values are compared with the provided value to determine a match.
+Matches must be exact.

 ### General Fields
 * `title_field`: The Solr field to use for the title on the item page
-* `media_template`: The template file within the `sandhill\templates` directory to use for the object viewer
+* `media_template`: The template file within the `sandhill\templates\media_display` directory to use for the object viewer

 ### Display Fields
 These configurations are used to render the downloads section on the page
-* `field`: Solr field to display the value of
+* `field`: Solr field to display the value.
-* `label`: The label to use for the field
+* `label`: The label to use for the field.
-* `metadata_template`: The template file within the `sandhill\templates` directory to display this field
+* `metadata_template`: The template file within the `sandhill\templates\item_page_blocks` directory to display this field
 * (Optional) `link`: If provided, will turn the metadata value into a link.
-Jinja2 varibales and filters can be used in the field.
+The string is rendered through jinja.

 ### Downloads Fields
 These configurations are used to render the downloads section on the page